European Studies Program

-European Studies is an interdisciplinary program that seeks to:
+European Studies is an interdisciplinary program with two main goals:

 - Develop students' appreciation of the different ways in which academic disciplines approach the study of Europe.

 The Clifton campus of UC began this program, which allows students who are already taking European-themed courses to earn credits toward a certificate in European Studies.
-You can read more about the Clifton program at their website.
+You can read more about the Clifton program at the Arts and Sciences website.

-At UC Blue Ash, European Studies was created to help students planning a transfer to Clifton maximize their time and money at UCBA by taking courses that are eligible for this certificate.
+At UC Blue Ash, European Studies was created to help students planning a transfer to the Uptown Campus maximize their time and money by taking courses that are eligible for this certificate.

-It is recommended that students follow the course guide (listed below) to make the most of their opportunities at UC Blue Ash.
+It is recommended that students follow the course guide to make the most of their opportunities at UC Blue Ash.